chrisf/rails-postgres-docker/README.md

 `docker-compose up`

 Create the database:
-`docker-compose exec web bundle exec rails db:create`
+`docker-compose exec web bundle exec rails db:create db:migrate`

-Run migrations

 To run any arbitrary command on the container